dotnet/sdk/Unsupported-Code-Style-options.md

 There are 3 sections of editorconfig configuration options: Formatting, Code Style, and Naming.
 For the most part the Formatting options are covered by the Roslyn Formatter, which leaves the Code Style and Naming options to be implemented.
-Below is a *mostly* complete list of Code Style options.
+Below is a list of Code Style options.
 Naming options will be handled separately.

 # .NET code style settings